xpgram/advance-wars/src/00 - Todo List.md

   - [ ] Unit refelcts player color
     - [ ] Write a python script to obtain color palettes, then use mogrify to operate for me.
     - [ ] Or I guess I could use a color-replace filter to do it live.
 Eh.
 I dunno.
 This would technically be better.

-- [x] It is possible to trick BSM into thinking the map-cursor isn't in view if you zoom out and move the cursor to one of the side extremes.
-- [ ] This is some kind of off-by-one error that was fixed by adding a small amount of padding around the default camera view frame.
-I suspect this has to do with how zoom is kind of awkwardly implemented: it only affected the top-side (and maybe left, I didn't check), only after zoom, and the default zoom state that worked flawlessly exhibits the same problem after zooming in again.
-  - [ ] Specifically, I wonder if the zoom-scale-slider never actually reaches its target.
-If it ranges between 1 and 2, let's say, it would start at 1, zoom to 1.999, then zoom again to 1.001.
-This would affect the focal frame in the way that it is always *just too big* or *just too small*.

 - [x] Unit CO loaded
 - [ ] CO loaded state affects adjacent board tiles.